Fully funded PhD position at the School of Informatics, University of Edinburgh and Codeplay Software Ltd.

 Location: 3.5-year PhD, University of the Edinburgh (School of Informatics).
 Working closely with Codeplay Software Ltd. (Edinburgh)

-PhD start date: The successful applicant will be expected to start as soon as possible, with a start date of 1 May 2023 or 1 October 2023. .
+PhD start date: The successful applicant will be expected to start as soon as possible, 1 October 2023 or 1 January 2024.

 We are looking to recruit a UK/EU PhD student at the School of Informatics, University of Edinburgh to work on developing testing techniques for Perception AI tasks running on hardware accelerators like GPUs, FPGAs.